Olaowo5/Dictionary/README.md

 # Dictionary
-A Web application that run a dictionary revised from codingnepal
+A Web application that runs as dictionary revised from codingnepal

 Link: https://dictionarywebowo.azurewebsites.net